smartsheet-platform/smartsheet-python-sdk/README.md

 * Replacing an attachment doesn't work, only uploading a new version
 * Adding new data (other than new attachment versions) to a Sheet
 * Can't issue HEAD requests on the S3 link used to download attachments
-  * These result in a 403 error even thought the S3 docs say that GET and HeAD use the same permissions object
+  * These result in a 403 error even thought the S3 docs say that GET and HEAD use the same permissions object

 # TODO

 * Continue adding support for more of the version 1.1 API
   * Change Cell content
   * Add Rows (including new content in their Cells)
-  * Add Columns (including new content intheir Cells)
+  * Add Columns (including new content in their Cells)
   * Bare minimum support for Workspaces and Folders
   * Bare minimum support for Reports
   * Bare minimum support for Search